-Lotus has already shown the first car of the Vision80 plan, the Evija, a carbonfibre-monocoque-based pure-electric hypercar.
+Lotus has already shown the first car of the Vision80 plan, the Evija (below), a carbonfibre-monocoque-based pure-electric hypercar.
 Its four motors are claimed to produce a combined 2000PS (1973bhp), which would make it the most powerful road car in history.
 The price tag? £2m a pop.

-While the Evija is limited to 130 units (as befits its 130 type number), the next car – currently referred to as Type 131 – will be the first series-production model of the new era.
-Does Emira – initially known as Type 131 – run a downsized engine with hybrid electric assistance?
+While the Evija is limited to 130 units (as befits its 130 type number), the Emira – internally known as Type 131 before its reveal – is the first series-production model of the new era.

 ‘We’re not doing any hybrid drivetrains, because we’re going straight to electric,’ states Matt Windle.
 ‘Type 131 is basically the bridge to the new era of Lotus cars: it’s our last internal-combustion-engine car.’

-Emira/Type 131 is a mid-engined sports car to replace the outgoing Elise/Exige/Evora.
-It’ll be unveiled this summer, before entering Lotus’s revamped retailers in early 2022.
+Emira is a mid-engined sports car to replace the outgoing Elise/Exige/Evora.
+It’ll enter Lotus’s revamped retailers in early 2022.

 Revealed: Lotus’s global expansion plans – and keen price for next sports car